 Flaxseeds could provide relief from constipation

-Flaxseeds may assist in constipation because they contain both soluble and insoluble fibre.
-The recommended daily allowance (RDA) for fibre is about 35g/day for men and about 25g/day for women.
+Flaxseeds may assist in constipation because they contain both soluble and insoluble fiber.
+The recommended daily allowance (RDA) for fiber is about 35g/day for men and about 25g/day for women.

-An addition of flaxseed will help you reach the recommended intake of fibre and decrease* constipation.
+An addition of flaxseed will help you reach the recommended intake of fiber and decrease constipation.

 Per 1 cup serving, flaxseeds contain 30 grams of protein!
 Inclusion of flaxseeds will help you repair muscle making a perfect snack post strength training.